beginaid/NMF/README.md

   - IS: Itakura-Saito divergence

 After the nmf container is up, a directory named "results" is created.
-The directory contains a graph describing the decreasing process of divergence and a heatmap visualizing the pre- and post-approximation matrices.
+The directory contains a graph describing the decreasing process of the divergence and a heatmap visualizing the observation and approximation matrices.
-When you can see these outputs, delete the resources created using the following command.
+When you can see these outputs, delete the container resources using the following command.
 ```
 docker compose down
 ```